rach7777/monax-may/content/blog/2018/2018-11-22-introducing-monax-legal-product-studio.md

 - Access to quality legal products that suit a variety of needs -- `Templates Library` + `Jurisdiction` sort.

-The Monax Legal Product Studio gives legal product designers and builders the business context to give bring these tools to life.
+The Monax Legal Product Studio gives legal product designers and builders the business context to bring these tools to life.
 The studio ensures that Monax commercial customers have a dynamic environment that encourages legal to keep up with their demands and needs.

-Monax.
-Fulfilling the promise of the digital revolution, one legal machine at a time.
+Monax - fulfilling the promise of the digital revolution, one legal machine at a time.

 If you want to learn more about how Monax can help you focus on your business instead of drowning in legal hassle - sign up to a demo below!